 IF YOU LIKE SKYE, YOU MAY ALSO LIKE…

 Listen to legendary Scottish trailblazers Peatbog Faeries, electronic/trad fusion band Niteworks or renowned Gaelic singer Arthur Cormack.
 Every November, you’re in for a treat at the SEALL Festival of Small Halls, bringing big music to small halls around the Isles of Skye and Raasay!

 7. Ross Couper (Shetland)

 Shetland fiddle player Ross Couper has been dazzling audiences around the world with his infectious folk melodies, explosive fiddle grooves and fiery driving rhythms.
 His energetic playing is at the heart of the greatest folk bands, including the mighty Peatbog Faeries and award-winning duo Ross & Tom.

 Keep an eye on Ross’ social channels for virtual gigs, trad sessions, fiddle tuition, a Shetland tunes book and more.
-Don’t miss his brand new debut album An Den Day Made Tae with his brother Ryan on guitar.
+Don’t miss his debut album And Den Dey Made Tae with his brother Ryan on guitar.

 IF YOU LIKE SHETLAND, YOU MAY ALSO LIKE…